billybobjoemartha/2dProj/README.md

 well as an animated character with a background and a particle effect.

 Code
 The game is playable with the keyboard.
-Our game has three signifigant mechanics from the original megaman game in the form of the base projectile, a charged shot, and wall jumping.
+Our game has three significant mechanics from the original mega man game in the form of the base projectile, a charged shot, and wall jumping.

 Tech